 Phase Two development of the the Snake Hollow Bike Park will include a brand new cross country loop suitable for NICA events.
 Marc Mortensen said, “Funding for a 5 to 5.5 mile long race course has already been approved through the previously mentioned tax funds.
 After we get the trail flagged, its construction will rely on a lot of volunteer hours from our local high school kids, the DMBTA, and others willing to help.”
 The new course will undulate through an environment accented with lava rocks, sage brush.
-The high school across the street is a logistical asset to large events because as opposed to other venues because it offers ample pave parking.
+Since there is a high school across the street, it offers ample paved parking.

 The estimated completion time for the Phase Two race loop is during the late spring of 2019.
 Other improvements for the second phase of the bike park will include more shaded pavilions and additional parking.